-Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Successful completion of first semester PN program.
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Successful completion of PN-114 Growth and Development for PNs, PN-121 Fundamentals of Nursing, PN-128 Nursing Procedures

 PN-0131 Nursing Care of Mother and Newborn

 This course is designed to develop within the practical nursing student an appreciation of the meaning of good prenatal and postnatal care and an understanding of the total birth process; to develop skills in caring for the mother and the newborn and to learn to recognize deviations from the normal in each.
 The student will learn the health needs of each and will participate in the teaching of these concepts.
 This will be accomplished through classroom instruction and clinical experience in the maternity division.